cryptocoinjs/ecdsa/README.md

 ecdsa
 ======

-JavaScript component to Eliptical Curve Cryptography signing and verify.
+JavaScript component to Elliptical Curve Cryptography signing and verify.

-AMD/CommonJS compatible.

 See this article for more details: [bitcoin address](http://procbits.com/2013/08/27/generating-a-bitcoin-address-with-javascript).